 The text of this introduction covers all relevant aspects of understanding, practicing, teaching and disseminating dialectical thinking, ultimately as a tool for culture change.
+It comprises the following sections:

 Part I: Foundations of Real-World Dialog

 - Welcome to dialog

 - Welcome to dialectical thinking

 - The purposes of the Manual

 - Purposes viewed more broadly

 - Closed (logical) vs. open (dialectical) systems

 - Alignment with Bhaskar's work on dialectic

 - Further distinctions within dialectical thinking

 - Dialectical thinking as adult-developmental achievement

 - A dialectical concept of "making experiences"